Digital-Democracies-Institute/ImageFlow/README.md

            "Host": "",
            "Port": ,
        }

+4) Create a 'backend_config.py' file for our tweepy scripts in Twitter/Local_Library/Twitter_API, of form

+       Twitter = {
+           "Consumer_Key": "",
+           "Consumer_Secret": "",
+           "Access_Token": "",
+           "Access_Secret": "",
+       }

-4) Go into the DDI directory
+5) Go into the DDI directory

         cd DDI_Website

-5) Then once the above steps are completed, you now run in order in the terminal:
+6) Then once the above steps are completed, you now run in order in the terminal:

         python manage.py makemigrations
         python manage.py migrate